A Life of Giving is a Life Worth Living

 A tribute to Carol Jenkins Barnett from the Junior League of Greater Lakeland.

-In a firmament of our community’s shining stars, Carol Jenkins Barnett is certainly one of the brightest.
-Giving generously of her time, talent, and treasure is as second nature to Carol as it was to her mentor and father, Publix Founder George W. Jenkins.
-“You simply can’t out-give God” was something Mr. George taught his young daughter, and Carol learned that lesson well, continuing to practice the principle throughout a life of abundant giving to others.
-Carol also learned the act of volunteering from her mother, Anne MacGregor Jenkins, to whom our building’s Lake Morton Parlor is dedicated.
+In a firmament of our community’s shining stars, Carol Jenkins Barnett was certainly one of the brightest.
+Giving generously of her time, talent, and treasure was as second nature to Carol as it was to her mentor and father, Publix Founder George W. Jenkins.
+Carol learned the act of volunteering from her mother, Anne MacGregor Jenkins, to whom our building’s Lake Morton Parlor is dedicated.
 A League volunteer herself, Anne stood on ladders, decorating for a league event, while she was pregnant with Carol.
-Hence there is little wonder that Carol is one of our most devoted members, with voluntarism and philanthropy running in equal measure through her veins.
+Hence there is little wonder that Carol was one of our most devoted Members, with voluntarism and philanthropy running in equal measure through her veins.

-Today, as a League sustainer, Carol serves on the Jr. League’s Community Think Tank, a group she once chaired as Community Vice President.
-Her input is invaluable, and her participation, both now and over the years (she even hosted our first Sustainer Fall Gathering) is appreciated more than she will ever know.
+Carol served on the Junior League’s Community Think Tank, a group she once chaired as Community Vice President.
 To Carol, her husband Barney, and her sons Wesley and Nicholas who, coincidentally, are each married to their very own Ashley, we tender our most sincere thanks for sharing this most remarkable woman and loving friend with us throughout the years.

-Above and beyond the spotlight that shines so brightly on her various endeavors, Carol is the real deal, a real friend.
-Money and power have never gone to her head, and she is the same sweet person to everyone she meets and has known for years: kind and encouraging, loving and loyal, dependable and true.
-And whether in friendship or philanthropy, Carol is the embodiment of the principle of Noblesse Oblige: to whom much is given, much is expected.
-That is a principle Carol has faithfully adhered to all of her life, and she has learned firsthand and can say with the best of them, “A life of giving is a life worth living.”
+Above and beyond the spotlight that shined so brightly on her various endeavors, Carol was the real deal, a real friend.
+Money and power never went to her head: she was kind and encouraging, loving and loyal, dependable and true.
+And whether in friendship or philanthropy, Carol was the embodiment of the principle of Noblesse Oblige: to whom much is given, much is expected.
+That was a principle Carol has faithfully adhered to all of her life, and she learned firsthand that, “A life of giving is a life worth living.”